-Being housebound, families can go stir crazy over the winter months.
+Being housebound, especially during the pandemic, families can go stir crazy over the winter months.
 The antidote to cabin fever and being stuck indoors is to go outside, but, as children are quick to point out, it’s cold, often wet and it still gets dark early.
 Not nearly as appealing as snug, indoor screen time.
 And with children, there’s a perception that outside in winter, there’s nothing to do…

 Not so, says GoMunkee.
 If you can ease them outside, children will quickly enjoy the fresh air and running about.
 Next, you just need to steer them to take in some fun, winter activities then it’ll be win-win all round.

 Key to this is obviously making sure the kids are warm and wearing the right clothing.
 You’re parents, so you’ll know all this anyway, just as you’ll know about dealing with mud, wet clothes, icy water in wellies and lost gloves etc.

 So here are GoMunkee’s suggestions for winter fun (when there’s no snow and the rain has temporarily stopped).

 It may not be Easter yet, but winter is the ideal time for an egg hunt with a difference.
 Blow up balloons, pop a small dinosaur inside each balloon and then add water with a little food colouring and a bit of glitter.
 Let them freeze outside overnight or in the freezer.
 When they are fully frozen, cut away the balloon and hide the ice eggs around the garden.
 The children can put them in a nest where the small dinosaurs are revealed through ‘hatching’ (defrosting).
 Although children will insist, this is obviously an activity which needs to take place outside.
 Imagine the carnage of food colouring and water over the carpet…

 2. Hit the slopes